doomSDey/Handwritten-Number-Recognition/README.md

 # Handwritten-Number-Recognition
 Code based on the Andrew Ng's Machine learning course

+Language used:
+Octave